Cardarine (GW-501516): Dosage, Side Effects & Before and After Pictures

 This causes a decrease in both subcutaneous and visceral fat mass in users, producing a leaner and more defined appearance.

-Cardarine’s lipolytic effects are similar to certain SARMs used for cutting, such as ostarine.
+Cardarine’s lipolytic effects are similar to those of certain SARMs used for cutting, such as ostarine.

-Anecdotal evidence suggests cardarine’s fat burning properties are more potent than its ability to build lean muscle tissue.
+Anecdotally, we have found that cardarine’s fat-burning properties surpass its ability to build lean muscle tissue.